 Thus there is talk of time travel, as if one could just motor over to the future or back to the past, like a trip to the next county.

 In fact, unless it is remembered, the past (by definition) is gone and no longer exists.
 And even if it is remembered, that memory actually occurs right here, in the present.
-Thus it is not really the past itself but another new event here in the present.
+It is not really the past itself but another new event here in the present.

 Thus it can be said that the present is all there is and within this present moment there is no actual past or future — just constantly changing phenomena, that, fortunately, follow natural laws of cause and effect, duration and continuity, and which, although infinitely complex, can be studied and understood logically.